waste-of-kindergarten/xpython37-v0.1/python/Doc/library/multiprocessing.rst

-   The return value can be ``'fork'``, ``'spawn'``, ``'forkserver'`` or ``None``.  ``'fork'`` is the default on Unix, while ``'spawn'`` is the default on Windows.
+   The return value can be ``'fork'``, ``'spawn'``, ``'forkserver'`` or ``None``.  ``'fork'`` is the default on Unix, while ``'spawn'`` is the default on Windows and macOS.

+.. versionchanged:: 3.8

+   On macOS, the *spawn* start method is now the default.
+The *fork* start method should be considered unsafe as it can lead to crashes of the subprocess.
+See :issue:`33725`.

    .. versionadded:: 3.4

-.. function:: set_executable()
+.. function:: set_executable(executable)

-   Sets the path of the Python interpreter to use when starting a child process.
+   Set the path of the Python interpreter to use when starting a child process.
    (By default :data:`sys.executable` is used).
 Embedders will probably need to do some thing like ::